-There is at present a widespread belief among our kind that mathematics is a sort of universal language that would be understood by any other species of intelligent beings living somewhere else in the vast Universe.
+There is at present a widespread belief among our kind that mathematics is a sort of universal language that would be understood by any other species of intelligent beings who live somewhere else in the vast Universe.
 We hold this belief in spite of the fact that, of the millions and millions of other species that exist on the Earth – whose numbers, incidentally, are continually declining because of us – there is not a single one of them that we have been able to convince of the truth of our mathematical propositions and scientific theories.

-Besides other criteria, we have defined intelligence as the ability to understand our terrestrial, human-developed mathematics – an ability, let it be remembered, that can only be acquired with many years of diligent study, and has been possessed by only a small percentage of human beings during our species’ much longer existence.
-In other words, we have made our human abilities the measure of intelligence throughout the vast Universe.
+In addition to other criteria, we have defined intelligence as the ability to understand our terrestrial, human-developed mathematics – an ability, let it be remembered, that can only be acquired with many years of diligent study, and has been possessed by only a small percentage of human beings during our species’ much longer existence.
+In other words, we have made our particular human abilities the measure of intelligence throughout the vast Universe.
 If other living creatures could understand the nature of this claim and communicate their thoughts to us, they would laugh and laugh at us for our ridiculous presumption in promulgating such a narrow, human-centric definition of intelligence.

 Even in our evaluation of other animals, we grade and value them according to their ability to approximate our human standard of intelligence; in other words, their ability to imitate our language, solve human-created problems such as finding their way out of a maze, and do tricks that astonish and delight us because we have trained them to perform them.
 But this silly human-centric evaluation of the non-human world blinds us to the many different kinds of ability and intelligence that exist in Nature.

 I do not agree with the view that mathematics is a universal language.
 First of all, we have not the slightest evidence for this belief.
 Secondly, we have quite a lot of evidence against it, since there is no other terrestrial species that is able to understand our mathematical theorems and propositions.
-Before something can be declared to be universally valid, it must first be shown to be terrestrially valid, and our human mathematics most certainly does not pass this second, more limited test.
+Before something can be declared to be universally comprehensible or valid, it must first be shown to be terrestrially comprehensible or valid, and our human mathematics most certainly does not pass this second, more limited test.

 But what about the fact that mathematically-based scientific theories have enabled us to understand and manipulate aspects of the world in ways that humans weren’t able to prior to their discovery or development?
 This I readily grant.
 But what has been the result of this understanding and the consequent ability to change and manipulate the world to our liking?

-Judged by its many harmful results, we cannot declare scientific knowledge to be the unmitigated benefit that many of us believe it is.
-For it is precisely because our human ancestors were ignorant of the things that we know that they were able to survive for many hundreds of thousands of years on the Earth, without the “benefits” of science, medicine, and technology.
-They were not able to overcome the natural limitations that every single species has had imposed on it since time immemorial, and so they lived harmoniously and in balance with other species and their environment.
+Judged by its many harmful results, we cannot declare scientific knowledge to be the unmitigated boon that many of us believe it is.
+For it is precisely because our human ancestors were ignorant of the things that we know that they were able to survive for many hundreds of thousands of years, without the “benefits” of science, medicine, and technology.
+They were not able to overcome the natural limitations that every species has had imposed on it since time immemorial, and so they lived harmoniously and in balance with other species and their environment.
 We think we are superior to all other living organisms because we have figured out how to overcome these natural limitations, but our failure to recognize the grave danger that this breach poses to our species’ long-term survival shows in reality how stupid we are, for we fail to see that it is precisely our scientific, medical, and technological “success” that now poses the greatest threat to our species’ survival.

 But if, as I claim, mathematics is not universally valid, then how are we to understand its nature, specifically the fact that it enables us to do so many wondrous things – that we are able to formulate mathematical laws that can explain and predict so many different aspects of the natural world, from the subatomic to the cosmological level?

 There is another way in which the belief in the universal validity of mathematics can be interpreted.
 In a sense, as we gaze outwards at the Heavens, the search for intelligent life in the Universe is an attempt to find a reflection of ourselves somewhere in the distant reaches of the Universe.
-I do not mean this literally, of course, since the likelihood that another form of life which developed independently of terrestrial life would resemble us physically is extremely unlikely, unless this were ordained by God.
+I do not mean this literally, of course, since the likelihood that another form of life which developed independently of terrestrial life will resemble us physically is extremely unlikely, unless this were ordained by God.
 I mean this in a cultural and intellectual sense.
 However, if we consider the extremely pernicious effects of our diabolical intelligence, it is greatly to be hoped that we never find such a reflection.

 Another way that we can consider this search is as an expression of our desire to have another species, somewhere else in the Universe, laud and extol us for our many wonderful cultural and scientific achievements.
 Since we have not been able to find any other species on Earth to praise us for our self-declared godlike intelligence and our numerous wonderful inventions and accomplishments – since the members of these terrestrial species have not shown that they are in any way impressed by them – we now seek this praise in other parts of the Universe.
 Like a child that is inordinately proud of its achievements and wants everyone to know about them, we have sent space probes and messages into outer space in order to tell others about our extraordinary accomplishments.
-Truly, human vanity knows no limits.
+Truly, our human vanity knows no limits.